 The Sun Valley Summer Symphony now known as the Sun Valley Music Festival, is the largest privately funded symphony in the United States.
 For three weeks the Symphony’s free classical music concerts are the center of social life in Sun Valley.
 Friends & families join forces, pack delectable picnic spreads and flock to the Sun Valley Pavilion for one of the area’s quintessential summer experiences.
 Well-seasoned patrons know that there a few tricks to maximizing your symphony experience.
 We’ve tapped in to a few of those secrets and compiled an insider’s guide to the Sun Valley Summer Symphony to make your experience the best it can be.

 Each year the Symphony puts together a series of diverse performances that appease a variety of listeners’ preferences.
 From puppet additions to the classic productions, each show has it’s own unique flavor.
 To ensure you catch a show that suits your style, be sure to check out the detailed schedule for performance descriptions, dates and times.
-Summer Symphony Orchestra Schedule
+Summer Music Festival Schedule

 Getting to the Symphony